-More than 100 eye doctors or their families have chosen Dr. Maloney to perform their vision correction surgery.
+More than 100 eye doctors or their families have chosen the doctors at The Maloney-Shamie Vision Institute to perform their vision correction surgery.

 PRK (PhotoRefractive Keratectomy)

 Los Angeles Eye Surgeons, Dr. Robert Maloney and Dr. Neda Shamie are dedicated to helping everyone achieve the goal of crystal-clear vision, without the need for glasses or contact lenses.

 As a result, you will find much more than just a single solution for perfect vision at the Maloney-Shamie Vision Institute.
 PRK eye surgery options, for example, offer excellent opportunities for patients who have previously been denied LASIK surgery because of thin corneas, or because their prescriptions require greater reshaping of the cornea.